ash-project/ash/documentation/topics/security/actors-and-authorization.md

 ## Default value of `authorize?`

-The default value of `authorize?` is determined by by the `authorization` configuration of the relevant domain.
+The default value of `authorize?` is determined by the `authorization` configuration of the relevant domain.
 By default, `authorize?` is set to `true` (and so can be ommitted in all of the examples above).
 If a resource has no authorizers, then all requests will be allowed.

 ## Authorizers